ignotaC/smallsoft/README.md

 A pack of my little unix programs.
 I do not mention dependencies like C compiler and posix system.
 None means you have the basic set.
+Also for automated compilation you need make.

 I wrote this code for my personal use.
-Shell hacks for life. ;-)
+Shell hacks for life.

 You can either read this file as plain text
-( and still understand 100% of what is this read me about ).
+( and still understand 100% of what is this "read me" about ).
 Or you can use your webbrowser to read it:
 >`firefox readme.html`